Human Resource Management - BA (Hons)

 The international focus of the course is derived through a variety of means including the student body, the teaching team and the use of international teaching materials.
-Moreover, students can choose to spend a year or a full semester studying their modules overseas at a partner institution.
+Moreover, you can choose to spend a year or a full semester studying your modules overseas at a partner institution.

 Why Choose Us?

 - This degree course is approved by the Chartered Institute of Personnel and Development (CIPD).
 This means that the course is as professionally relevant and up-to-date as possible, taking into account the very latest developments in the profession.